As the home insurance market moves towards frictionless quoting, is the underlying data up to scratch?

 Personal and sensitive questions should always be asked first hand, but on the other hand, questions such as number of bedrooms/bathrooms, property type, age of property, and rebuild costs, can be pre-populated using data, giving the consumer the option just to confirm.

-This data is available in the market and could certainly be seen to give companies the competitive edge they need to win with customers, and, more importantly, the reason why a consumer would choose to purchase their product(s) over and above a competitor.
+This data is available in the market and could certainly be seen to give companies the competitive edge they need to win with customers.
+More importantly, this could be the reason why a consumer would choose to purchase a brands product(s) over and above a competitor.
 The vital ingredients in making this approach work requires high quality data which covers the entire UK property market.

 In reality, the easiest route to market will win, and insurers who fail to adopt a streamline approach will be left behind.